hove-io/transit_model/src/documentation/nl_hellogo_fares_read.md

 The supported fare structures depend on origin-destination (OD) stop pairs in two ways:
 - the ticket price between an origin and a destination is directly specified (*DirectPriceMatrix*)
 - the price for a fare distance unit is specified, as well as the fare distance between an origin and a destination (*UnitPrice* & *DirectMatrix*).
 The ticket price between the origin and destination stops is computed by multiplying the fare distance by the fare distance unit.
+In this case, one and only one frame of type *UnitPrice* is expected: if none or more than two are provided, the file is considered invalid and should be discarded.

 ## Connector description
-Each *FareFrame* specified in the input fare data corresponds to several `Tickets` in NTM (as many as the elements of the *DistanceMatrix*).
+Each *FareFrame* specified in the input fare data corresponds to several `Tickets` in NTM (as many as the elements of the *DistanceMatrix* and *DirectPriceMatrix*).
 For each *DistanceMatrixElement*, one `Ticket` object is created specifying the associated line and the origin/destination stops.

 The NTM properties that are not specified in the source data are not described below.